 So you bought your curriculum and you went school supply shopping… Now what?
 If you are like most homeschooling parents, you are hoping to find a way to keep your materials both organized and accessible.
 I’m not claiming to be any sort of organizing guru, but I like to think I have at least managed to keep our homeschool materials in order.
 Today I’m going to share some tips to help you stay organized all year!

 And that’s how I keep our little homeschool running.
 There are numerous pictures on Pinterest and other websites with gorgeous school rooms and a thousand different ways to organize every single thing.
 But do what makes the most sense for you and your children, high style or high function.
-There was a time we stored each child’s notebooks and workbooks in milk crates – this worked great until we got a dog and the crates ended up holding more dog hair than school work.
 Just because an idea works well for someone else, it doesn’t necessarily mean it will fit into your household, or that it will work for you every single year.

 What are some of your best homeschool organization tips?
 I’d love for you to share any tidbits on what works for you in the comments below!